What You Need to Know Before Starting Your First Day of Class

 Buy School Supplies

-If you are moving into a dorm or a new apartment, you will need to make sure you have what you need for your new home.
-Talk to any future roommates so you can coordinate what you are bringing.
+If you are moving into a dorm or a new apartment, talk to any future roommates so you can coordinate what you are bringing.
 You might have doubles of the same items.
-Find out the size sheets you will need for the dorm as well as what might not be allowed at that particular school.
+Find out the size sheets you will need for the dorm and what might not be allowed at that school.

 Organize Your Supplies